 - Strength train to build up the muscle under the fat.
 Muscular pecs with a low body fat percentage look dramatically different than man boobs.

-Here’s why: strength training preserves the muscles you have (and can help build pectoral muscles).
+Here’s why: strength training preserves the muscles we have (and can help build pectoral muscles).

 Think of it kind of like the Sorting Hat from Harry Potter (come on, this is Nerd Fitness after all).

-When you strength train, your body will act like The Sorting Hat and divert calories coming in to sit at the cool kids table (“Rebuild muscle!”) and not the “Store as fat” table.
+When we strength train, our body will act like The Sorting Hat and divert calories coming in to sit at the cool kids table (“Rebuild muscle!”) and not the “Store as fat” table.